11 Best Van Generators For Boondocking

 Parallel Capable: yes

-If you’re on a tight budget for a van generator, consider the Ford FG2300iS 2300W Silent Series.
-The Ford van generator is almost half the cost of other brands (check price here).
+If you have a tight budget for your van generator, consider the Ford FG2300iS 2300W Silent Series.
+The Ford generator is almost half the cost of other brands.

 Fuel: Gasoline